’There’s no greater joy than the endlessly changing horizon!’

 – Slow-Withered Old bush Green

 This black tea is also from old bushes.
-Ripe-tomato-like taste, sweet potato, essential oils, and it goes down with bitterness of tonic.
+Ripe-tomato-like taste, sweet potato, essential oils, and it goes down with the bitterness of tonic.
 In the chi, we found smoothness with a sharp feeling.
 Always use 90 degrees when brewing for the perfect experience.

 The smell reminds us of the peel of citruses, airiness, and perfumes.
 There’s an exciting twist of rhubarb in the aftertaste.